Italy's national coach Jukka Jalonen has announced his personnel decisions. © Vanna Antonello

 Spornberger, Deluca and Brunner are missing

-While Clara will travel to Italy if necessary, the World Cup dream has definitely been shattered for Peter Spornberger and Pascal Brunner from Bolzano, as well as Ivan Delcua from Pustertal.
-They, along with Asiago's Matteo Gennaro and HCB striker Anthony Salinitri, have been dropped from the squad.
-Among those competing at the World Cup are twelve naturalized Italians and South Tyroleans Alex Trivellato, Daniel Glira, Matthias Mantinger, Tommy Purdeller, and Diego Kostner.Luca Frigo (right) and Italy will face Poland, among others, at the World Cup. © Vanna Antonello
+While Clara will be there, the World Cup dream for the Bolzano team is Peter Spornberger and Pascal Brunner and the Pusterer Ivan Deluca definitely burst.
+They were just like Matteo Gennaro, Gregorio Gios and Anthony Salinitri was dropped from the squad.
+Among those taking part in the World Cup are twelve naturalized Italians and the South Tyroleans Alex Trivellato, Daniel Glira, Matthias Mantinger, Tommy Purdeller, and Diego Kostner.Luca Frigo (right) and Italy will face Poland, among others, at the World Cup. © Vanna Antonello

 It was already clear in advance that prominent players such as Tommaso De Luca (Ambrì-Piotta), Giovanni Morini (Lugano), Alessandro Segafredo (Zurich), and Alex Petan (Pustertal) would be missing.
 They are injured, are still playing with their clubs, or have not been given permission by their clubs.